-- 1. Be certain the muzzle is pointed in a safe direction. - Verify the gas plug is set for "NORMAL" (see ADJUSTING THE GAS BLOCK PRESSURE Page 22). - 3.
+- 1. Be certain the muzzle is pointed in a safe direction. - 2.
 Before inserting a loaded magazine, engage the bolt catch so that the bolt carrier is held open.
 Verify the chamber is empty.
-Move the safety selector to the "ON" or "SAFE" position. - 4.
-Insert a loaded magazine into the magazine well and release the bolt catch by either depressing the pad on the left side or the lever on the right side.
+Move the safety selector to the "ON" or "SAFE" position. - 3.
+Insert a loaded magazine into the magazine well and release the bolt catch by depressing the pad on the left side.
 A cartridge will be stripped from the magazine and chambered by the motion of the bolt carrier moving forward.

-WARNING: If cartridges do not feed smoothly from the magazine into the chamber then do not use the firearm until the problem is corrected (See CLEAR A MALFUNCTION, Page 21)
+WARNING: If cartridges do not feed smoothly from the magazine into the chamber then do not use the firearm until the problem is corrected (See CLEAR A MALFUNCTION, Page 16-17)

-- 5. The firearm is now cocked and a cartridge is chambered.
-Visually check to be certain the safety is in the "ON" or the "SAFE" position, and the firearm is pointed in a safe direction. - 6.
-When you are ready to fire, move the safety to the "FIRE" position.
+4. The firearm is now cocked, and a cartridge is chambered.
+Visually check to be certain the safety is in the "ON" or the "SAFE" position, and the firearm is pointed in a safe direction.